KlaudeLam/Chime/README.md

 # Chime!
+(Site currently under maintenance to switch to a newer provider.
+Official link will be reattached soon.
+Thanks for your patience.
-A music streaming platform encouraging interactions amongst fans and artists beyond listening: comments on fanblogs, direct message with idols, livestream, and merchandise. (https://chime-omega.vercel.app/)
+A music streaming platform encouraging interactions amongst fans and artists beyond listening: comments on fanblogs, direct message with idols, livestream, and merchandise.

 ## Purpose
 -  Foster and strengthen admirers and artists relationship through realtime interactions